Skip to content

 name REQUIRED A short string to identify this segment or ab-test.

-info Optional A short string with any additional information you would like returned regarding this segment or ab-test.
+info Optional A short string with any additional information you would like regarding this segment or ab-test.
+This will NOT be returned to you.

 activationDateTime Optional A dictionary that defines the date time range over which this segment is active.
 You can use this to schedule live-ops events.